pantale/ReDynELA/README.md

 DynELA is written in C++ therefore it needs a C++ compiler and some libraries.
 Under Ubuntu this can be installed with the following command:

-	sudo apt install bison
+	sudo apt install bison flex-old

-This sould also install the flex interpreter.
+This sould also install the bison parser and the flex interpreter, (DynELA requires the old-flex interpreter 2.5.4, called flex-old).

 ### Download and compilation procedure: